OldManUmby/OSE.SRD.Wiki/README.md

 ---

 **Disclaimer:** Old-School Essentials is a trademark of Necrotic Gnome.
 The trademark and Old-School Essentials logo are used with permission of Necrotic Gnome, under license.
-For more information about Wizards of the Coast or any of Wizards' trademarks or other intellectual property, please visit their website at [www.wizards.com](http://www.wizards.com).
+For more information about Old-School Essentials or other intellectual property, please visit their website at [www.necroticgnome.com](http://www.necroticgnome.com).

 Website, markdown conversion, and extended formats by [Old Man Umby](http://www.oldmanumby.com).